Parth589/portfolio-template/README.md

 ## Description for those who dont know

 **_Long time ago, i got a project to make a portfolio website. at that time i don't know the backend so i decided to make it only in frontend.
-So i followed [this](https://www.figma.com/community/file/1119177547264048236) design and made this static site.Hope you will like it and my storytelling also._**
+So i followed [this](https://www.figma.com/community/file/1119177547264048236) design and made this static site.Hope you will like it._**

 ## Points to be noted if you want to use this code as a template